 Koran Burnings.
 In February 2012 a group of U.S. Soldiers at Bagram Air Field burned some Korans in a waste disposal area.
 Some Afghan base workers saw this and riots erupted across the country.
 Read more on the Koran burning at Bagram.

 Korengal Valley.
 Located south of the Pech River in the Pech District of Kunar Province in northeast Afghanistan, the Korengal Valley was nicknamed "The Valley of Death".

 KRCC-A. Kabul Regional Contracting Center - Afghanistan.

 KSAA.
 Knowledge, skills, abilities, and attitudes of individuals on a training or advisor team.
 The collection of KSAA of individuals adds to the collective ability of the team.

 KSF.
 Kandahar Strike Force.
-A proxy force working with (for) a U.S. organization conducting surgical strikes in Afghanistan.
+A proxy force working with (for) a U.S. organization conducting surgical strikes in Afghanistan in southern Afghanistan.